Isn't a turkey and ham pie the perfect comfort food?

-This is the time to use up all of those leftovers from Christmas or Thanksgiving, that have been sitting in your freezer.
+This is the time to use up all of those leftovers from Christmas or Thanksgiving, that have been sitting in your fridge or freezer.
 So, this recipe is made from scratch, but most of the work is already done.

 Best of all, these are all store cupboard ingredients too, so get cracking.

 You can't beat a proper British pie to warm you up in the winter. and the good thing about pies is that they are great for using up leftovers.

 For this pie, it's all about using up the leftover turkey and ham that you probably still have in your freezer, so it won't go to waste.

 The creamy tarragon sauce is homemade, but there isn't any cream needed at all.